wp-plugins/ose-firewall/readme.txt

 * Security Check: DoS Attacks where automated bots constituting flooding attacks to your website.
 * Report security threats to defined owner or security analysts

-= Language =
-* English

-You can contribute translation for Centrora Security plugin <a href="http://www.centrora.com/blog/translate-centrora-security-plugin/">here</a>.

 = System Requirements =
 * PHP 5.1.0 or above
 * MySQL 5.0 or above
 * WordPress 3.5 or above
 * PHP Data Objects enabled (it is activated by default as of PHP 5.1.0, please contact your hosting to enable it if it is disabled. <a href ="http://www.php.net/manual/en/pdo.installation.php">reference</a>

 == Installation ==